CodeandCoffeeCommunity/.github/profile/README.md

 Poeple like designers, PMs, and dev-adjacent technical current/past individual contributors(DevRel, solutions/sales engineers, EMs, DevRels) folks to attend our events.
 We welcome unique perspectives into our community.

-**You are ENCOURAGED to share any jobs your company may be offering**.
-For the safety of our community, we ask that 3rd-party recruiters with an interest in sourcing on behalf of another company reach out to an organizer beforehand so C&C, harassment is not tolerated and we do not give warnings.
+**You are ENCOURAGED to share any jobs you(or your company) may be offering**.
+For the safety of community members, we ask that 3rd-party recruiters interested in sourcing on behalf of another company reach out to an organizer beforehand, harassment is not tolerated at our events.

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)
 ## Rituals